TimurKady/free-admin/README.md

 ## Overview

-FreeAdmin is a modern, ORM-agnostic administration panel inspired by Django Admin, but built for the FastAPI ecosystem.
-It provides a powerful, extensible interface for managing your application data and settings with minimal boilerplate.
 FreeAdmin delivers a modular administration panel for FastAPI projects that couples a Django-inspired workflow with asynchronous services and a Bootstrap 5 UI.
 It supports CRUD automation, live dashboards, and custom pages without sacrificing extensibility or security controls.

 * **ORM-first data management**.
 Model admins encapsulate the entire CRUD experience: list tables expose configurable columns, default ordering, and instant search/filter controls, while detail forms respect custom field layouts, widgets, and readonly rules.
 Each admin class can further tailor queryset hooks for list, detail, and form operations, ensuring that row-level security and select/prefetch strategies stay under application control.